rotarolasanchez/Portfolio/README.md

 ### 🔄 CI/CD Workflow

 My CI/CD pipeline is designed to ensure code quality, automate testing, and streamline deployments using **GitHub Actions**.
-The workflow includes the following automated steps:
+The workflow includes:

 1. **Code Linting**: Runs static analysis to enforce coding standards and identify potential issues early.
 2. **Unit Testing**: Executes unit tests to validate the functionality of individual components.